TITLE 77: PUBLIC HEALTH

 Section 845.215 Procedures for Lead Risk Assessments in Regulated Facilities

-a) Licensure.
-A lead risk assessment shall be conducted only by a person licensed by the Department as set forth in Section 845.125 as a lead risk assessor.
-A licensed lead risk assessor shall present, upon request, proof of licensure in the form of the Department-issued photo identification license.
+a) A lead risk assessment shall be conducted only by a person licensed by the Department, as set forth in Section 845.125, as a lead risk assessor.
+A licensed lead risk assessor shall present, upon request, proof of licensure in the form of the Department-issued license.

-b) Conflict of Interest.
-Lead risk assessors conducting lead risk assessment activities shall avoid potential conflicts of interest by not being an employee of the client (other than as contracted for the services at hand) or of the lead abatement contractor for the abatement or mitigation project for which clearance is being evaluated.
+b) Lead risk assessors conducting lead risk assessment activities shall avoid potential conflicts of interest by not being an employee of the client (other than as contracted for the services at hand) or of the lead abatement contractor for the lead abatement or lead mitigation project for which final clearance is being evaluated.

 c) Lead risk assessors shall obtain or prepare a statement of services in accordance with the client's specifications.
 The statement shall include the scope of the lead risk assessment, including a summary statement indicating what service was requested by the owner and the extent of service provided.
 The statement shall be descriptive and shall indicate whether the service was a comprehensive lead risk assessment.
 If the service was not a comprehensive lead risk assessment, the extent and limitations of the service shall be clearly stated.

-d) Visual Assessment.
-A visual inspection for risk assessment to locate the existence of deteriorated paint, assess the extent and causes of the deterioration, and evaluate other potential lead hazards shall be conducted prior to environmental sampling.
+d) A visual assessment to locate the existence of deteriorated paint, to assess the extent and causes of the deterioration, and to evaluate other potential lead hazards shall be conducted prior to environmental sampling.

-e) Collection of Background Information.
-The lead risk assessor shall collect background information regarding the physical characteristics of the property, including use patterns that may cause exposure to a lead hazard.
+e) The lead risk assessor shall collect background information regarding the physical characteristics of the property, including any previous lead inspection or risk assessment reports, maintenance history and use patterns that may cause exposure to a lead hazard.

-f) Sample Locations for Paint.
-When conducting a lead risk assessment, a lead risk assessor shall select the following locations according to the USEPA Residential Sampling for Lead: Protocols for Dust and Soil Sampling and HUD Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing.
-The following locations shall be tested for the presence of a lead bearing substance, in accordance with Section 845.200.
+f) When conducting a lead risk assessment, a lead risk assessor shall select locations according to the USEPA Residential Sampling for Lead: Protocols for Dust and Soil Sampling and HUD Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing.
+The selected locations shall be tested for the presence of a lead-bearing substance, in accordance with Section 845.200.
 The following surfaces that are determined to be a distinct testing combination shall be tested for the presence of lead:

 1) Each friction surface;